8 min read

 The contract for dismantling, recycling and waste management has been awarded to the Gippsland-based company, CMA Contracting, a part of the Delta Group.

-We plan to maximise recycling of the old facilities for a second life, and minimise the amount of materials processed as waste, with an aim that 95% or more of the mostly steel material will be able to be recycled or reused from our oil and gas structures.
+We plan to maximise recycling of the facilities for a second life, and minimise the amount of materials processed as waste, with an aim that more than 95% of the mostly steel material will be able to be recycled or reused from our oil and gas structures.
 Most of the steel will either be sent offsite in trucks, or via ship for onward transportation to recycling facilities.

 Community engagement

-From the outset, we identified and actively engaged with key stakeholders across the Gippsland region and continue to consult them as we work through the process.
+From the outset, we identified and actively engaged with key stakeholders across the Gippsland region and continue to consult them as we progress the project and consider other future work related to decommissioning.
 This ongoing communication has played an essential role in how we align our approach and ensure the work that we are undertaking meets the community’s needs and expectations.

 Please visit our Consultation Hub, or reach out to our Consultation team at consultation@exxonmobil.com if you would like to learn more about decommissioning or our other projects.